 The core question for fiction is, “Is it, at some level, imagined?”

 Fiction is almost always story or narrative.
 However, satire is a form of “fiction” that's structured like nonfiction opinion/essays or news.
-And one of the biggest insults you can give to a journalist, reporter, or academic researcher is that their work is “fiction.”
+And one of the biggest insults you can give to a journalist, reporter, or academic researcher is to suggest that their work is “fiction.”

 3. Drama: Is it performed?